5 Signs You’re Ready to Charge for Your Photography

 The Result: You’ll have a portfolio that shows prospective clients exactly what they are buying.

 💡 Pro Tip: This is the perfect time to use a guide to ensure you aren't missing any steps.
-Grab my FREE Building Your Business Checklist to make sure your foundation is solid before you take your first official booking!
+Grab my FREE Building Your Business Playbook to make sure your foundation is solid before you take your first official booking!

 Step 4: The Cost of Doing Business